tarahmarie/gfcrc/gf_definition.md

 ### Definitions & Assumptions

-* Critical Infrastructure: impacts to physical and digital infrastructures that society relies on; e.g. water and wastewater / electric / oil and gas / telecommunications / finance / health / government, sectors that rely on Industrial Control Systems (ICS) and SCADA systems, common third party / supply chain software and applications.
+* Critical Infrastructure: impacts the physical and digital infrastructure that society relies on, e.g.: water and wastewater; electricity; oil and gas; telecommunications; finance; health; government; sectors that rely on Industrial Control Systems (ICS) and SCADA systems, common third party / supply chain software and applications.

-* Good Faith: "having honest or sincere intentions" to abide by the communications they have established with vulnerability owners and who understand the impact of their actions on the public while trying to not harm people.
+* Good Faith: "having honest or sincere intentions" to abide by the communications they have established with vulnerability owners and who understand the impact of their actions on the public while trying to prevent harm.

 * Escrow partner: a government or private organization that can mediate between a researcher and a vulnerability owner, and has the ability to shield the researcher's identity as well as balance the need for a public response to critical infrastructure vulnerabiities and other vulnerabilities.

 * Vulnerability owner: whoever owns the system in which the vulnerability has been found.
 May be a government entity, a private company, or other organization or person.

-* Days before disclosure: The number of days to wait before disclosure is based on two things; an average of the lengths of time published by organizations such as Google’s Project Zero, US CISA, and vulnerability reporting mechanisms for such companies as Splunk, Symantec, Master Lock, and more - and second, what would be commonly seen as a reasonable waiting time amongst cybersecurity researchers and vulnerability owners (at least according to their documentation).
+* Days before disclosure: The number of days to wait before disclosure is based on two things: first, an average of the lengths of time published by organizations such as Google’s Project Zero, US CISA, and vulnerability reporting mechanisms for such companies as Splunk, Symantec, Master Lock, and more; and, second, what would be commonly seen as a reasonable waiting time amongst cybersecurity researchers and vulnerability owners (at least according to their documentation).